-(Note: this article was originally posted at tannerhelland.com, before photodemon.org existed.)
+(This article was originally posted at my personal website, before photodemon.org existed.)

-The latest nightly build of PhotoDemon (download it here) includes a bunch of new and improved blur filters.
-Blur filters are among the most computationally demanding filters in a photo editor, because for each pixel in an image, a bunch of other pixels must also be examined in order to calculate the blur.
+The latest nightly build of PhotoDemon includes a bunch of new and improved blur filters.
+Blur filters are among the most computationally demanding filters in a photo editor, because for each pixel in an image, many other pixels must also be examined in order to calculate the blur.
 (Blurs generally work by averaging together groups of pixels.
 Motion blur averages pixels in a line, radial blur averages pixels in an arc, and normal blur averages pixels in a box or circle shape.)

 A brief overview of each photo editor: